 The majority of our students meet the student learning outcomes reflected in the Educational Values of Phoenix Seminary.
 Some specific examples include:

-- For the last three years, 91% of our students have passed the culminating theological oral exam the first time.
+- For the last three years, 100% of our MDiv students have passed the culminating theological oral exam the first time.
+Of those who passed, 34% were "exemplary" passes.

 Graduation and Retention Rates